nyu-devops-fall2021-orders/orders/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Custom issue template
+name: Story template
-about: Describe this issue template's purpose here.
+about: This template will be used to create story issues.
 title: ''
 labels: ''
 assignees: ''